roualdes/testbank/README.md

 # TestBank

 To perform a quick test of the features, clone this repository and `cd` into the directory.
-Then run TestBank with
+Launch TestBank with

 ```
 $ npm install
 $ python3 main.py
 ```

-and then in a separate window run
+Then, in a separate window, run

 ```
 $ curl http://localhost:3000/ID
 ```

-where `ID` can be any exercise ID found in db.json.
+where `ID` can be any exercise ID found in `db.json`.

 ## Examples